Restaurant Staff Hiring: 3 Key Takeaways

 Several factors contribute to this challenge, including:

-- a decline in available talent following the COVID-19 pandemic
+- Decline in available talent following the COVID-19 pandemic

-- and shifts in job preferences among younger generations
+- Shifts in job preferences among younger generations

 COVID-19 alone caused more than 100,000 restaurants to shut down, leaving two-thirds of restaurant workers out of a job.

-And now that the industry is on a rising trend, and restaurants are reopening—hiring is once again becoming a daunting challenge for many establishments.
+Once the restaurants started reopening—hiring once again became a daunting challenge for many establishments.

 To bridge the gap, restaurant owners and managers are employing modern and creative strategies.